entando/entando-docs/vuepress/docs/next/tutorials/create/pb/export-bundle-from-application.md

 - For the initial install of Entando components into an Entando Application
 - To migrate Entando components from one environment to another (e.g. Dev to QA)
 - To provide a template for building a new Entando Application
-- As the skeleton of an Entando solution.
+- As the skeleton of an Entando solution

 This command generates the same bundle directory structure as an Entando project, including a bundle descriptor file.